P. P. Arnold: Personal life

 Arnold became pregnant at the age of 15 which resulted in her first marriage.
-She had two children, Kevin and Debbie, with her husband.
-Her husband was abusive, and she left him to become an Ikette while her mother cared for her children.
+She had two children, Kevin and Debbie, with her husband, who was abusive, and she left him to become an Ikette while her mother cared for her children.
 Her daughter Debbie died in the mid-1970s in a car accident.

-In 1968, Arnold married her second husband Jim Morris at Guildford Town Hall in Surrey.
+Arnold married her second husband, Jim Morris, at Guildford Town Hall in Surrey in 1968.
 Barry Gibb was the best man at their wedding.
 Morris worked for Robert Stigwood as a driver and assistant.
 Arnold met him through Kim Gardner.
 They divorced after two years, but remained friends.

 Arnold has a son, Kodzo, from her relationship with musician Calvin "Fuzzy" Samuel.
 Kodzo is musical director for Jessie J and Jess Glynne.
 He is credited as a songwriter on Arnold's 2019 album, The New Adventures of...
-P.P.
-Arnold.
+P. P. Arnold.